-How To Avoid Duplicate Entries In Bash History In Linux - OSTechNix
+Avoid Duplicate Entries In Bash History In Linux - OSTechNix

 In this brief guide, we will learn how to avoid duplicate entries in Bash history in Linux.
 When working from commandline, you might have run some Linux commands multiple times.
-As you already know, whenever we run a command, it will be saved in the history file.
+As you already know, each command we run in the terminal is saved in the history file.
 So executing the same commands over and over would fill up the history file.
-After a certain period of time, the history file will be filled up with too many duplicate entries.
+Sooner or later, you will end up with too many duplicate entries in your Bash history file.

 By default, 500 command entries are stored in the history file.
 In recent Ubuntu systems, the file size is 1000.
 Once the number of command entries crossed the default limit, the oldest entries will be eliminated from the history list.
 Hence you can't retrieve the old entries.
 You can, of course, increase the history file size and save as many entries as you want.
 However, instead of increasing the history file size, it is much better to avoid saving duplicates in history file.

 Command history is a shell-specific feature stored on a per-user basis.
 Depending upon the SHELL you use, the history file is saved in a specific file.
-In Linux systems that uses Bash, the commands are saved in ~/.bash_history file by default.
+In Linux systems that uses Bash, the commands are saved in

+~/.bash_history file by default.
 You can check the location of the history file of your shell by running the following command:

 $ echo $HISTFILE

-Here, HISTFILE is a variable that is used to define the name of the file in which command history is saved.
+HISTFILE is a variable that is used to define the name of the file in which command history is saved.

 Sample output from my Ubuntu desktop: